jmxjiang/jmxjiangportfolio/CONTRIBUTING.md

 ```

 **It is important for factual information to be verified.
 Feel free to change the website's UI, refactor code, etc. but
-do not include factual information that is not verified by the owner.**
+do not include factual information not verified by the owner.**

 ## Committing